Why are we qualified to give you 10 top tips for your wedding planning?

 Many couples ask us how many group shots are good to go for, and our first answer is always ‘as little as you can get away with.’
 This is not because we’re anti group shots, on the contrary, we definitely believe there is a time and place for them as a record of people in history.
 But the truth is that for many of our parents’ generation (and I’m talking to you fellow Gen X-ers), the drinks reception was purely for photos, so having 25 or 30 was par for the course and guests just knew it was the boring bit.
 Well not anymore!
 The drinks reception is now there for the couple, for you to mingle and chat to your guests, and have that well deserved drink or two.

-Those that don’t work weddings will always underestimate how long group shots actually take.
+Those that don’t work in weddings will always underestimate how long group shots actually take.
 Each shot will take at least 2-3 minutes and that’s as long as your guests are well behaved and come when called.
 It’s essential to choose someone who can run around and grab people to assist this, and will actually do it, being considerate to the fact we’ll be under time constraints.
 The standard drinks reception time tends to be an hour and a half after the end of the ceremony, so giving time for confetti, mingling and shots of the couple, we recommend not going over 10 groups.
 And the shot of everyone will take longer… By all means manage expectations with the parents, but you really don’t need every possible combination of the family and all with only one of you and then both of you.
 You’ll be married by then!

-4. Celebrant led is the best!
+4. Celebrant led weddings are the best!

-Anyone who comes across us on social media will have noticed we highly advocate the celebrant-led wedding.
+Anyone who comes across us on social media will have noticed we highly advocate the celebrant-led weddinga aka a humanist wedding.
 Why?
 Because it’s the most personal wedding ceremony you can have that is truly about the two of you.
 Not about god, nor about the legal phrasing you have to say perfectly, it’s about the two of you and your story.
 It’s wonderful.
 A celebrant will devise a perfect script truly written to reflect you.
 It’s the only thing we would change about our own wedding now and consider it one of our main top tips for your wedding.

 Whilst the battle goes on in government to make these ceremonies actually legal in England, you can easily skip off to a registry office a day or two before to sign the papers.
 Take loved ones with you and you can all go for a slap up lunch after.
 See, stick with us and you get TWO wedding celebrations…